-Chances are you either have received human papillomavirus or know someone who has it.
+Chances are you’ve either contracted the human papillomavirus or know someone who has.
 At least 100 different types of human papillomavirus (HPV) exist.
-Almost 80 million people in the United States alone are infected right now.
-The Centers for Disease Control and Prevention predicts 14 million new diagnoses each year.

 HPV is the most common sexually transmitted infection (STI) in the United States.
 Certain types of HPV can cause cervical cancer.
 But can HPV cause other types of cancer, like breast cancer?

 Breast cancer occurs when cancer forms in the cells of the breasts.
-It’s the second most common cancer among women in the United States, and it can also occur in men.
-It has the highest death rate of any type of cancer in women.
+According to 2015 statistics from the CDC, breast cancer had the highest rate of new cases among women in the United States compared to other cancers that year.
+It also had the second highest death rate of any type of cancer in U.S. women.

 No one knows exactly why breast cancer occurs.
-The environment, hormones, or your lifestyle could all play a role in the development of breast cancer.
+The environment, hormones, or a person’s lifestyle could all play a role in the development of breast cancer.
 It may also have genetic causes.
-Researchers link about 5 to 10 percent of breast cancers to genetic mutations.

 High-risk HPV can cause cancer if your immune system doesn’t eliminate the cells it infects.
 These infected cells can then develop mutations, which can cause cancer.
 Because of this, it’s possible that HPV could cause breast cancer, but not enough research exists to support that theory.